ericeilertson/safe_documentation/framework.md

 ## OCP Report Deliverables

-This framework stipulates that the following be delivered to the OCP Security WG for publication on it’s [Wiki](https://www.opencompute.org/wiki/Security) or in appropriate public [GitHub](https://github.com/opencomputeproject) repositories after the review (and re-testing, and any embargo periods end) has concluded:
+This framework stipulates that the following be delivered to the OCP Security WG for publication in the appropriate public [GitHub](https://github.com/opencomputeproject/OCP-Security-SAFE) repositories after the review (and re-testing, and any embargo periods end) has concluded:

 * **Scope Document** \